Black Friday is upon us and this year many retailers have extended their deals for the whole week.

 And hot on its heels will be Cyber Monday, a phrase coined back in 2005 when online shopping needed promotion, but is increasingly becoming less relevant.

-But bargain hunters need to keep their wits about them - here are some top tips.
+There will be bargains to be had but shoppers need to keep their wits about them.
+Here are some top tips.

 You're unlikely to get 50% off the latest iPhone.